-510 US GOVERNMENT CP
+510 AMERICAN GOVERNMENT CP

 American Government is a one semester course and a general introduction to the American governmental system.
 It provides a description of the framework within which political decisions in the United States are made.
 Students will become aware of their basic rights, duties, and responsibilities as American citizens.
-Topics will include: basic principles of government, the U.S. Constitution, branches of government, personal liberties and justice, election campaign patterns, and voting procedures.
+Topics will include basic principles of government, the U.S. Constitution, branches of government, personal liberties and justice, election campaign patterns, and voting procedures.
 US Government is a state mandated course for graduation.
+This course is concurrent with Regional Economics of the US.